alaffin12/stackedit/Caught by Stradh.md

 The outward facing side of each create is fitted with a small door that has an iron latch and iron hinges.
 It can be unlatched and opened easily from the outside.

-The two children are from the village of Barovia
+The two children are from the village of Barovia after being given to the hags by their parents in exchange for Dream Pastries.
+The boy, Freek, is seven while the girl, Myrtle, is barely five.
+The crates are full of crumbs as the hags have been fattening them up.
+If freed neither wants to return to their homes, because of what their parents did.